 Be part of a national and state parks tradition!
-Park rangers and other staff lead a variety of seasonally available programs and activities throughout the parks that are free, informative, and fun for all ages and backgrounds.
+Park rangers and park guides lead a variety of seasonally available programs and activities throughout the parks that are free, informative, and fun for all ages and backgrounds.

 Programs & Activities Schedule

-Programs and activities are available from mid-May to mid-September.
-Inquire at information centers or campground bulletin board for times, topics, and locations.
+Daily programs and activities are generally available from mid-May to mid-September.
+Activity schedules are posted at information centers, and on campground bulletin boards.

 Tidepool Walks (2 hours, as tides permit)